Ehlers-Danlos Syndrome

 This is also called tenascin-X deficient Ehlers-Danlos syndrome (clEDS).

 This very rare condition is similar to cEDS, except that affected people do not make wide scars.
-It is autosomal recessive, which means that in order to inherit it you need to inherit one faulty gene from EACH of your parents.
+It is autosomal recessive, which means that inheritance requires one faulty gene from EACH parent.
 If a parent has only one faulty gene each, they will generally NOT have the condition.
-If they only have one faulty gene each, they will generally NOT have clEDS.

 Management of clEDS